peter-evans/create-pull-request/docs/concepts-guidelines.md

 ### Restrictions on forked repositories

 GitHub Actions have imposed restrictions on events triggered by a forked repository.
-For example, the `pull_request` event triggered by a fork opening a pull request in the upstream repository.
+Specifically, the `pull_request` event triggered by a fork opening a pull request in the upstream repository.

 - Events from forks cannot access secrets, except for for the default `GITHUB_TOKEN`.
     > With the exception of GITHUB_TOKEN, secrets are not passed to the runner when a workflow is triggered from a forked repository.